Zag-Research/Zag-Smalltalk/Documentation/reference/MistDesign.md

 The desire for simplicity leads us to have a small number of design rules.
 The desire for consistency leads us to try to apply those rules uniformly across the entireMistImplementationDesign.MITE.odt system, avoiding special cases in which the usual rules don’t apply.
 In particular:

 -   Mist will **not have reserved selectors**.
-Most Smalltalk implementations optimize sends of #==, #ifTrue:, #to:by:do:, and others.
+Most Smalltalk implementations optimize sends of `#==`, `#ifTrue:`, `#to:by:do:`, and others.
 Mist will not do this.
 This conceptual simplicity comes at the cost of some implementation complexity, which is covered later in this document.

 ##### Self-sufficiency